 - Get results or get approved.
 The politics of building credible marketing.

 The Pragmatic Marketing site has several other articles.
-Please feel free to visit at www.productmarketing.com to see more.
 Many thanks to Pragmatic Marketing for allowing us to link to their content.
-Click here and send an e-mail (subscribe) to sign up for the Pragmatic Marketing newsletter.
+Click here and send an e-mail (subscribe) to sign up for the Pragmatic Marketing newsletter (highly recommend).

-In addition, please check out the pre-screened links available for Product Management.
-In addition, check out the 690 page, 4th edition of, “The Product Management Handbook for Software,” by Rick Chapman.
+In addition, check out the 690 pages, 4th edition of, “The Product Management Handbook for Software,” by Rick Chapman.
 I have used this book extensively to help train my product managers and cross-train my marketing teams–I highly recommend it.

 I join a LOT of affiliate programs (connoisseur–like to see what they do), including Amazon, so there may be links throughout Chanimal.